Frank1481906280/GlCV4Android/README.md

-# GlCV4Android
-GLsurfaceview supported for camera2 with three types camera data processing！
+Use GLsurfaceview to render the camera data,I also use opengl es with different types of shader to process the camera previewl
+Here are three types ;
+Binary :